AVEVA/sample-adh-stream_type_change-python/README.md

 ## Logging

 This sample uses the [Python logging](https://docs.python.org/3/library/logging.html) library to create a log file of `Debug`, `Info`, `Warning`, and `Error` messages.
-Since CRUD operations are being performed against OCS, it can be important to have a record of these oeprations.
+Since CRUD operations are being performed against ADH, it can be important to have a record of these oeprations.

 The default log file name is `logfile.txt` and the default log level is `INFO`.
 These are configurable at the bottom of [program.py](program.py) where the logging is setup
 ```python